What is Assistive Technology?

-If you have low vision or blindness, or you’ve recently experienced a change in vision, it’s absolutely no different: technology can be a great support.
+If you have low vision or blindness, or you’ve recently experienced a change in vision technology can be a great support.
 There are many tools and devices to help you access information, find your way around, connect with friends, or enjoy your favourite activities.

 There are many different tools and technologies you can access and learn to use.
 Some of the most common ones include:

 - Identification canes: You can use these to let other people in the community know that you have low vision or blindness.
 This is particularly useful in big crowds, on public transport, or in a busy city setting.
 We can support you to use an identification cane.

 - Support canes: You can use support canes for extra balance while you’re walking, and to make sure other people can see you in the dark or during low light.
 We can help you with choosing and using a support cane.